 I know, but my focus is on Tina’s troubles.
-I’ve done it.
-I’m going to New York.
+I have done it.
+I am going to New York.
 I wait an hour, still in the closet, before Joey calls me back.
 There’s a ticket waiting for me at Eastern Airlines.
-We’ll meet at Kennedy Airport at eight pm.
+We will meet at Kennedy Airport at eight pm.
 He also asks if I have any pot.
 I say no. I have less than an hour to catch my plane.
 I call Lydia; she gets her brother to drive me.
 They show up in ten minutes, with Scott in tow.

 “Where are you going, Tim?” she asks.

 “To New York.
 I told you Tina’s in trouble.”